-- 26. Incivility and bullying between students, students and faculty and students and clients will not be permitted at any time within the program.
-All acts of this nature should be reported to the Program Director immediately. - 27.
+- 26. Recognize that the use of profanity, harassment, or any form of incivility toward faculty, staff, other students, patients and/or clients may be grounds for dismissal from the program. - 27.
 A student convicted of a felony or misdemeanor may be excluded from clinical experiences and/or from taking the State Board of Examination.
 The State Board in West Virginia and other states require notarized copies of all court documents pertaining to any felony or misdemeanor conviction.
-This includes convictions for driving under the influence (DUI), as well as any traffic violations (i.e.-speeding tickets).
+This includes convictions for driving under the influence (DUI), as well as any traffic violations (i.e. speeding tickets).
 The program advises the student to collect this documentation in advance of the 4th semester in the nursing program. - 28.
 I will comply with the Kaplan Live Review policy in fourth semester. - 29.
 All students in the associate degree nursing program or the accelerated LPN-RN program must maintain health insurance while in the program.
 The student is responsible for all cost associated with the health insurance.

-I have reviewed the Program Requirements and will comply with said policies.
+I have reviewed the Pro gram Requirements and will comply with said policie

+Student Signature

+Date

-Revised 4/03, 3/04, 2/05, 5/07, 4/08, 5/12,5/13, 5/17, 5/18,4/19
+Revised 4/03, 3/04, 2/05, 5/07, 4/08, 5/12,5/13, 5/17, 5/18,4/19,4/23